BearStudio/start-ui-web/README.md

 🚀 Start UI <small>[web]</small> is an opinionated frontend starter repository created & maintained by the [BearStudio Team](https://www.bearstudio.fr/team) and other contributors.
 It represents our team's up-to-date stack that we use when creating web apps for our clients.

+## Documentation

+For detailed information on how to use this project, please refer to the [documentation](https://docs.web.start-ui.com).
+The documentation contains all the necessary information on installation, usage, and some guides.

+## Demo

+A live demonstration of what you will have when starting a project with 🚀 Start UI <small>[web]</small> is available on [demo.start-ui.com](https://demo.start-ui.com)

 ## Getting Started

 ```bash